-Even a little running reduces risk of mortality
+Even a little running improves prognosis

 Is running associated with a lower risk of all-cause, cardiovascular and cancer mortality, and is the more the better?
 A systematic review and meta-analysis (Br J Sports Med.
 2019;0:1–9)